Welcome to The Medford Memorial Community Center!

 We provide a meeting place for parties, christenings, retirement dinners, rehearsal dinners, bridal and baby showers, and weekly meetings centered in the beautiful historic district of Medford Village.
 The Community Center offers a unique setting with rooms designed for dining, strolling to another room for dessert and coffee and visiting with invited guests in an intimate home setting.
 The Center has a full kitchen for catering, preparing food and easy clean up.
 Chairs and tables are provided for your use to set up in the way that is most convenient for your event.

-Enjoy!
-If you need assistance, please see our Rates page so we can assist you in making your next event a memorable occasion.
+The Medford Memorial Community Center is ready to provide everything you need for your next event or family gathering.
+Please see our Rates page so we can assist you in making your next event a memorable occasion.